 What is Coverage Analysis?

-Coverage Analysis (CA) is a required financial review of a Clinical Research Study that is performed pursuant to the National Coverage Decision (NCD310.1) and Federal Clinical Trials Policy (CTP).
+Coverage Analysis (CA) is a financial review of a Clinical Research Study that is required to be performed pursuant to the National Coverage Decision (NCD310.1) and Federal Clinical Trials Policy (CTP).
 UCLA Policy 915 requires Coverage Analysis review for any clinical research study requiring UCLA Health System resources, including but not limited to any patient care costs.

 Coverage Analysis Review Objectives

-- Identify whether a study is a Qualifying Clinical Trial (QCT) thal allows for billing certain study items/services to insurance pursuant to applicable laws and regulations; and
+- Identify and document whether a study is a Qualifying Clinical Trial (QCT) that allows for billing certain study required items/services to insurance pursuant to applicable laws and regulations; and

-- Determine billing designations for all patient care costs required by the study.
+- Determine and document billing designations for all patient care costs required by the study.
 Billing designations for study required items/services may either be:

 - Routine Costs that may be billed to a study participant and/or their insurer(s); or

-- Study Costs for items/services that are primarily required for research purposes that should be funded by the respective study sponsor and/or internal study account.
+- Study Costs for items/services that are primarily required for research purposes that should be paid for by research funding and/or support.